Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Results and Discussion

 \FloatBarrier

 We classify the dopants into four groups based on their diffusivity, MSD and RDF plots (Supporting Information S4 - S7), and visual observation of dopant behavior during the simulation at 1000~K. These groups are: metals that form clusters, metals that do not cluster, light metals that diffuse through MoS$_2$, and non-metals that chemically interact with MoS$_2$.
 We choose one representative dopant to analyze in detail and illustrate the behavior characteristic of each group.
+Note that the dopants presented in the subsequent qualitative analysis are chosen not necessarily because they have the least formation energy or atom distance error, but because they most clearly exhibit behavior characteristic of a given dopant group.

-The first group of dopants shows clustering behavior, where initially distributed dopant atoms exhibited a strong tendency to aggregate during the simulation.
-Of the dopants we tested, Al, Cu, Fe, Ir, Nb, Pt, Re, Rh, Ru, Ti, Ta, V, and Zn exhibit this clustering behavior.
+The first group of dopants shows clustering behavior, where initially distributed dopant atoms exhibit a strong tendency to aggregate during the simulation.
+Clusters are identified visually as groups of three or more dopant atoms.
+Of the dopants simulated, Al, Cu, Fe, Ir, Nb, Pt, Re, Rh, Ru, Ti, Ta, V, and Zn exhibit this clustering behavior.
 Larger clusters are formed for dopants with lower atomic weight, which can be attributed to the greater number of dopant atoms with lower atomic weight (since dopants constitute 5 wt\% of the system).
-All the dopants in this group have very low mobility (<1 Å²/ps).
+All dopants in this group have very low mobility (<1 Å$^2$/ps).
 To understand the behavior of the dopants in this group, we analyzed Cu-doped MoS$_2$.

 \FloatBarrier